 There are 4 factors to any type of credit terms in the market.

 #1 – Time

 The beneficiary is allowed a time benefit (which is why it is not cash payment), such that the transaction can be settled before the actual payment.
 Typically, the time limits are set before the transaction is made.

 #2 – Amount

 The amount to be availed by the beneficiary is put to a limit based on their credibility.
-This credibility is first verified by the credit-providing party based on credit scores, ratings, and other performance-related indicators.
+The credit-providing party first verifies this credibility based on credit scores, ratings, and other performance-related indicators.
 Better the credibility higher is the credit limit.

 #3 – Interest

 Based on the type of credit availed, there is a charge posed against such benefit to the beneficiary.
 For example, Mr. A takes a car loan of $100,000 from ABC Bank for 5 years, which is to be repaid along with a 10% interest /annum.
 This interest provision is the fees charged by the bank in exchange for the credit facilityThe Credit FacilityCredit Facility is a pre-approved bank loan facility to businesses allowing them to borrow the capital amount as & when needed for their long-term/short-term requirements without having to re-apply for a loan each time. they provide.
 In some cases, like credit cards, there is a one-time fee charged by the credit card provider to the beneficiary party.
 In other cases like post-dated checks, there may not be any such charge imposed on the payer; however, the deal may get only settled after the amount gets settled in the bank.
 In this case, there is no cash charged; however, the delay in availing of services can be considered as payment in kind.